LLnCSoftware/mserve/examples/04routing/04routing.md

 -6          | `MSFT`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG`GOOG
 ```

+TODO: THE BELOW DOES NOT MAKE SENSE AS THE APPLICATION PROGRAMMER DOES NOT CONTROL WHEN THE REQUESTS WILL HAPPEN.

 That can generally be corrected by submitting the requests faster so as to build up
 a larger backlog, or allowing more time for routing symbols to expire.